 How High to Set Your Deductible

-One of the things you’ll need to consider is how high you should set your comprehensive insurance deductible.
+One of the things you’ll need to consider is how high you should set your comprehensive deductible.
 Raising your deductibles will lower your monthly rates.
 Having them too high could also mean you’ll need to pay for your windshield repairs out of pocket if they cost less than your deductible.
 This is something you should discuss with your agent to ensure you’re making the right decision.
-You can also get an insurance quote to find out how much adjusting your deductible affects your rates.
+You can also get a quote to find out how much adjusting your deductible affects your rates.

 Full Glass Coverage